7 Common Myths About Hiring a

 MYTH #4: All editors do the same type of work.

 REALITY: There are several types of editors.
 Some editors are in-house acquisitions editors at book publishing houses.
-They buy the rights to books and oversee their publication, acting as a liaison with other departments (their duties may differ somewhat from house to house).
+They buy the rights to books and oversee their publication, acting as a liaison with other departments.
+Their duties may differ somewhat from house to house.
 The in-house acquisitions editor may or may not be the person at the publishing house who does the actual line editing or structural editing of your book.
 Freelance editors are often developmental editors who restructure manuscripts, clean up writing to make it less awkward and more consistent in tone, and add in transitions and headers.
 Developmental editing is also called heavy line editing, structural editing, or book doctoring.
-Developmental editors often, but not always, help you develop your ideas and may be involved before the manuscript (which is why I and other developmental editors are often ghostwriters as well).
-There are also freelance editors who only do light line editing or copyediting, that is, they don’t address the structure of the book, the voice, or the tone.
+Developmental editors often, but not always, help you develop your ideas and are likely to be involved before the manuscript is written.
+There are also freelance editors who only do light line editing or copyediting.
+They don’t address the structure of the book, the voice, or the tone.
 Instead, they fix grammar and punctuation, decide on styling (such as choosing whether to hyphenate a word), fact check, and note inconsistencies.
 A copyeditor or light line editor doesn’t necessarily do developmental editing.
 A developmental editor will often only do minimal copyediting.
 When you hire an “editor,” be clear on what type of “editing” you are seeking.

 MYTH #5: A great editor can proofread, copyedit, and do heavy structural and line editing and you can hire her to do all these tasks.